Our Team

 Bruce Vanderwees Treasurer

 Bruce also has a background in small business development and has diverse interests in local and global affairs.
-Along with an open mind to new ideas, Bruce finds satisfaction in helping small non-profit businesses with their financial bookkeeping & records.
+Along with an open mind to new ideas, Bruce finds satisfaction in helping small non-profit businesses with their financial bookkeeping and records.
 His skills in these areas have proven him a valuable member of the Board, where he stands as treasurer.

 Bruce currently lives with his wife, Debby, in Murillo.
 He enjoys travelling and spending time with his family.